Loss Settlement Provisions: How Your Insurance Payout Is Actually Calculated

 Time Limits for Collecting Replacement Cost

 Most policies impose a time limit to complete or incur repairs and collect the holdback — typically 180 days to 2 years after the loss or after the ACV payment, depending on the policy language.
 Under California Insurance Code § 2051.5(b), the statutory minimum is 12 months from the date the ACV payment is made — not from the date of loss.
 This distinction matters because there can be months or even years between the date of loss and the date the insurer actually issues the ACV payment.
 After a declared disaster in California, these deadlines may be extended.
-If you're approaching a deadline and haven't completed or incurred repairs, notify the insurer in writing and request an extension before the deadline passes.
+If you are approaching a deadline and have not completed or incurred repairs, notify the insurer in writing and request an extension before the deadline passes.

 Common Insurer Tactics on Loss Settlement

-• Aggressive depreciation.
+- Aggressive depreciation.
 Over-depreciating items to minimize the initial ACV payment, knowing that many policyholders never collect the holdback.

-• Refusing to pay until the entire project is complete.
+- Refusing to pay until the entire project is complete.
 Some insurers withhold holdback until all repairs are finished, even though you may need funds to progress.
 Under California law, the insurer must pay undisputed amounts promptly.

-• Denying the holdback on contents without receipts.
+- Denying the holdback on contents without receipts.
 Some insurers require original purchase receipts for replacement items.
 In practice, a credit card statement, online order confirmation, or other reasonable proof should suffice.

 Not Sure How Your Policy Pays?